Diane Dixon (politician)

-Diane Dixon is an American politician serving in the California State Assembly.
-A Republican, she represents the 72nd State Assembly District, which includes Huntington Beach, Newport Beach, Seal Beach, Laguna Hills, Laguna Woods, Lake Forest, Aliso Viejo, and Laguna Beach.
-She was a former mayor and city councilwoman of Newport Beach, California.
+Diane Brooks Dixon is an American politician serving in the California State Assembly.
+As a Republican, she represents the 72nd State Assembly District, which includes Huntington Beach, Newport Beach, Seal Beach, Laguna Hills, Laguna Woods, Lake Forest, Aliso Viejo, and Laguna Beach.
+She was a former mayor and city councilwoman of Newport Beach.

+Education and marriage life

+Diane earned her Bachelor of Arts with honors in political science from the University of Southern California.
+She was married to Pat Dixon, a career prosecutor who serves as a Special Counsel to the Orange County District Attorney.